ni/nimble/README.md

 And some additional utility packages:
 - [`@ni/beachball-lock-update`](/packages/beachball-lock-update/) - script to update `package-lock.json` files in npm workspace monorepos
+- [`@ni/xliff-to-json-converter`](/packages/xliff-to-json-converter/) - a utility to convert translation files from XLIFF to JSON for Angular localization

 Consult the `README.md` for each package to learn more, including how to use it in an application.